schinalex/Portfoliu/README.md

 # portfolio

-making a portfolio webpage, in order to use/learn some new (for me) web technologies if you see things that can be improved, please let me know
+making a portfolio webpage, in order to use/learn some new (for me) web technologies
+<br>if you see things that can be improved, please let me know